-Applicants are encouraged to clarify any questions concerning the Admissions/GSI application procedures with the Staff Graduate Adviser at firstname.lastname@example.org
+Applicants are encouraged to clarify any questions concerning the Admissions/GSI application procedures with the Staff Graduate Advisor at email@example.com.

-The department offers two Ph.D. programs, a Ph.D. in Hispanic Languages and Literatures and a Ph.D. in Romance Languages and Literatures, emphasis Spanish.
+The Department offers two Ph.D. programs: a Ph.D. in Hispanic Languages and Literatures and a Ph.D. in Romance Languages and Literatures with an emphasis in Spanish.
 Students should become thoroughly acquainted with both degree programs (HLL and RLL) and determine which program best reflects their objectives before submitting their application.

 Applications are accepted for Fall term only.

 Required Application Materials

 - Graduate Division Admissions Application: Applicants must complete the Admission application by logging onto the site directly.
 The online application will become available beginning September for the following year’s Fall admission cycle. http://www.grad.berkeley.edu/admissions/

 - Three (3) Letters of Recommendation: You must obtain three letters of recommendation to support your application.
 Letters should be written by persons in a position to judge your academic abilities and potential in the field.
 They must be submitted online through the University online application.
 Recommendation letters must be uploaded by DECEMBER 22nd at the latest!

 - Transcripts: All undergraduate and graduate work from each institution attended.
 This includes foreign institutions, study abroad programs, junior colleges, and certification programs.
 A bachelor’s degree or recognized equivalent from an accredited institution with a satisfactory scholastic average of a minimum of 3.0 (B) is required.
 Upload unofficial transcripts with the online application for the departmental review.
 Official transcripts will be required if admitted.